Access to the D'Angelo Law Library

 Access to the other Chicago Law Libraries for University of Chicago Law School Students

 University of Chicago law students may study at the libraries of other Chicago area law schools: Chicago-Kent, DePaul, John Marshall, Loyola, Northwestern.
 To borrow books from any of these libraries, consult a reference librarian at the University of Chicago Library to request items through Interlibrary Loan.
 Other Chicago area law schools may restrict access to their libraries during exam periods.
-University of Chicago Law School students who wish to use other law libraries during the summer should check with the Associate Law Librarian for Public Services well in advance to arrange for permission.
+University of Chicago Law School students who wish to use other law libraries during the summer should check with the Director of the D'Angelo Law Library or the Associate Law Librarian for User Services well in advance to arrange for permission.
 Law school libraries in most large cities are not open to the public.

 To accommodate Law Students who will be preparing final papers and completing take-home exams in the building, there will be limited access to the D'Angelo Law Library for non-law students during the Law School's reading and exam periods each quarter.
 During these periods, the library will continue to be accessible to any member of the community who needs access to legal materials or who would like to work with one of our reference librarians.
 We recognize that a number of students from other divisions have ongoing research needs in our library and they will continue to have access during the limited period of restricted access.
 In addition, all non-law students who are taking law school classes will have access to our library.

 Those individuals who are staffing D'Angelo's front desk downstairs will be asking non-law students to present ID to verify that they are on the list of students enrolled in law school classes.
 Those students will be admitted automatically, as will any student who indicates that he or she needs to see a reference librarian or needs access to our legal materials.
-Non-law students who will have an ongoing need to use our library during the limited access period will be instructed to contact either the Dean of Students, Amy Gardner at firstname.lastname@example.org or 773-702-3955, or Judith Wright (email@example.com or 773-702-9616) or Sheri Lewis (firstname.lastname@example.org or 773-702-9614) in the library before being added to the approved list.
+Non-law students who will have an ongoing need to use our library during the limited access period will be instructed to contact either the Dean of Students, Amy Gardner at email@example.com or 773-702-3955, the Director of the Law Library, Sheri Lewis (firstname.lastname@example.org or 773-702-9614) or the Associate Law Librarian for User Serivces, Margaret Schilt (email@example.com or 773-702-9616) in the library before being added to the approved list.

 As a general matter, we will make every effort to ensure that the library is maintained as a quiet study space.
 If any student has a concern about noise in the library, we ask that they contact a library staff member at either the circulation desk (773-702-0213) or the reference desk (773-702-9631) so the problem may be addressed.